BlakeRhodes/NeoArcadia/Fighters.md

 share: "true"
 ---

-# Base
+# Fighters

+In the dynamic world of techno-fantasy, the quintessential fighter is a seamless fusion of biological prowess and advanced technology.
+These warriors are augmented with sophisticated biological implants that enhance their physical abilities, reflexes, and sensory perception, pushing the boundaries of human capability.
+Encased in robotic exoskeletons, they become powerhouses on the battlefield, their movements amplified with mechanical precision and strength.

+These exoskeletons, often artfully designed to echo the armor of ancient warriors, are equipped with an array of built-in weaponry and defense mechanisms, such as retractable blades or energy shields.
+The biological implants allow for a deep, intuitive connection with their robotic enhancements, creating a symbiotic relationship between the warrior and their armor.

+This melding of organic and mechanical elements transforms the fighter into a living embodiment of both the past's martial traditions and the future's technological advancements, making them a formidable force in a world where the lines between biology and technology are increasingly blurred.

-Fighters start with a Combat Modifier of 1.
+Fighters begin with a Combat Modifier of 1.

 # Skills

-Some fighter skills require a free hand to use.
-This is listed as { X FH } after the name with X being the number of hands you must have free.
+Some fighter skills necessitate having one or more hands free.
+This requirement is indicated as { X FH } after the skill name, with X being the number of free hands needed.
 Fighters start with 2 Free Hands.
-During the [Prepare Phase](./Prepare%20Phase.html) you can choose how to fill your Free Hands.
+During the [Prepare Phase](./Prepare%20Phase.html), you can decide how to utilize your Free Hands.

-Combat Prowess - PP Cost X (Max 3)
+- **Combat Prowess - PP Cost X (Max 3)**
-- Add X to your combat modifier
+  - Add X to your combat modifier.

-Two Hands To Smash With {2 FH} - PP Cost 3
+- **Two Hands To Smash With {2 FH} - PP Cost 3**
-- Increase your combat modifier by factor of 1.5 round up.
+  - Increase your combat modifier by a factor of 1.5, rounded up.

-Shield {1 FH} - PP Cost 2
+- **Shield {1 FH} - PP Cost 2**
   - When damage is distributed, ignore 1 point of damage.

-Swordsman {1 FH} - PP Cost 2
+- **Swordsman {1 FH} - PP Cost 2**
-- When your party deals deals damage to an enemy add 1
+  - When your party inflicts damage on an enemy, add 1 to the damage.

-Pike-man {2 FH} - PP Cost 2
+- **Pike-man {2 FH} - PP Cost 2**
-- Ignore your normal combat modifier, instead use the number of Fighters with Pike-man in your party.
+  - Disregard your normal combat modifier; instead, use the number of Fighters with Pike-man in your party.

-Archer {2 FH} - PP Cost 3
+- **Archer {2 FH} - PP Cost 3**
-- When your party deals damage, they gain the edge.
-If they have the edge, deal 3 extra damage.
+  - When your party inflicts damage, they gain the edge.
+If they already have the edge, deal 3 additional damage.

-Heavy Armor - PP 3
+- **Heavy Armor - PP Cost 3**
   - When damage is distributed, ignore 2 points of damage.

-Battle Cry - PP 1
+- **Battle Cry - PP Cost 1**
   - When making a combat roll, you may spend 1 R to add 1 to the roll.
 This can be done after the roll is made.